Brad Scott (Australian footballer): Essendon (2023–2026)

 Scott's second season in charge followed a similar script to the first, starting with an 8-2 record with one draw after 11 rounds, however after that point only won 3 of their final twelve games to again slump to 11th position, despite having sat 2nd after round 12.
 On the eve of the 2025 season, Essendon extended Scott's contract by another year to take him to the end of 2026 season.

+Scott was sacked as senior coach of Essendon on 26 May 2026 in the middle of the 2026 AFL season after Round 11, 2026 due to poor on-field performance results where the club sat last on the ladder with one win and ten losses.
+Scott was then replaced by assistant coach Dean Solomon as caretaker senior coach of Essendon for the remainder of the 2026 AFL season.